Aashreya-Reddy/Applied-Econometrics-and-Time-Series-/README.md

 # Applied-Econometrics-and-Time-Series-
-Analyse the effect of GDP on the suicides using Fixed Effects Model

 OBJECTIVE: Our objective for this project was to investigate the relationship between suicide rates and GDP of 101 different countries over 32 years.